 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

-The following table shows, for the periods indicated, the high and low price information for our Common Stock as reported by the NASDAQ Capital Market (NASDAQ symbol is DAIO).
-The closing price was \$12.04 on December 31, 2017.
+Our Common Stock is listed on the NASDAQ Capital Market (NASDAQ symbol is DAIO).
+The closing price was \$4.25 on December 31, 2019.